 Austin's Sister City in Germany

-- Bundesgartenschau (National Garden Show) in Koblenz.
-The garden was designed and constructed through the combined efforts of members of the Austin-Koblenz Sister Cities Committee, the Partnerschaft Koblenz-Austin, Austin Community College, and Handwerkskammer Koblenz.
-The Bundesgartenschau also featured a concert of eight Austin musicians.
+Bundesgartenschau (National Garden Show) in Koblenz.
+An Austin Friendship Garden was designed and constructed for the Bundesgartenschau through the combined efforts of members of the Austin-Koblenz Sister Cities Committee, the Partnerschaft Koblenz-Austin, Austin Community College, and Handwerkskammer Koblenz.
+Also, a group of eight Austin musicians traveled to Koblenz to perform in concert at the Bundesgartenschau.

-- Dual Degree Program between UT’s McCombs School of Business and WHU - Otto Beisheim School of Management
+Dual Degree Program between UT’s McCombs School of Business and the WHU – Otto Beisheim School of Management

 The exchange was establish in 1991 as one of the first programs of the Sister Cities relationship between Austin and Koblenz.
 Longevity of the exchange has been a major influence in the success of the Austin-Koblenz Sister Sisties Committee.
 Remarkable, considering it is a product of volunteers.
 We must thank Julia Lesher, Anderson High School German teacher, and Liza Feldkamp, Murchison Middle School German teacher, for taking full responsibility of organizing this outstanding exchange.